Virginia Tech® home

 • The referred student(s) is asked to make a final statement.

-• The panel goes into closed deliberation.
+• Recording is turned off and the panel goes into closed deliberation.

 • The referred is notified in writing about the verdict and his/her right to an appeal, if such is warranted.